AmrDeveloper/GQL/docs/function/functions.md

 SELECT * FROM commits where TRIM(name) = ""
 SELECT * FROM commits where LEN(name) > 0
 SELECT * FROM commits where name = SPACE(5)
+SELECT CHAR(345) AS code
+SELECT name, ASCII(name) AS firstCharAscii FROM commits
 ```